NM6642/Olist-Dashboard-using-Tableau/README.md

-CONTEXT
+CONTEXT:

-Olist is the largest department store in Brazilian marketplaces that connects small businesses from all over Brazil to channels without hassle and with a single contract.
+/n/Olist is the largest department store in Brazilian marketplaces that connects small businesses from all over Brazil to channels without hassle and with a single contract.
 Those merchants are able to sell their products through the Olist Store and ship them directly to the customers using Olist logistics partners.